-I don’t know about you, but there are a few convergences that occur in my life regularly.
-One of these phenomena is quickly approaching: the end of the month.
-It seems like there is so much to do, to wrap up before the next month begins, that I feel like I need a checklist to consult.
+With Halloween quickly approaching, it could be easy to forget that with it comes the end of the month.
+There is so much to do to wrap up before the next month begins, that I feel like I need a checklist to consult.

 - Expiring Coupons

 - Disney Movie Insiders